 Absolutely.
 The only exception is women who are underweight, pregnant or breastfeeding.
 Other than that, there is no reason not to fast.
-Women have problems during fasting, but so do men.
+Women can have problems during intermittent fasting, but so can men.
 Sometimes women do not get the results they want, but that happens to men, too.

 Women have fasted for thousands of years without incident.
 Studies show that the average weight loss for women and men who fast is similar.
 Learn more about women and fasting

 No. Not at all.
 Fasting reduces the time you spend eating and addresses the question of ‘when to eat’.
 Calorie reduction addresses the question of ‘what to eat’.
 They are separate issues and should not be confused with each other.

 Fasting does reduce calories but it’s benefits extend far beyond that.
 Learn more